joriefernandez/data-structures-and-algorithms/challenges-401/linkedlist/README.md

 #### 4. insertAfter
 Method to insert a value after a value in the list.
 Parameter is an integer value that is in the list and the new value to be inserted.
 * Example: `sample.insertAfter(4, 10)`
+#### 5. getKthValue
+Method to get the kth value from the end of the list.
+Parameter is an integer value that indicates the position.
+* Example: `sample.getKthValue(2)`

 ## Whiteboard
 * append